 Many of these medications can be purchased over-the-counter.
 However, some require a prescription.

-Is Allergic Conjunctivitis Serious?
+Allergic Conjunctivitis FAQs

 In most cases, allergic conjunctivitis is not serious.
 The condition typically resolves itself without specific treatment when contact with the allergen has been minimized.
 However, if you are experiencing symptoms like intense eye pain, extreme redness, severe sensitivity to light, or difficulty seeing, you should consult a doctor immediately.
 In rare cases, allergic conjunctivitis can damage a person’s vision if left untreated.